 - Federal employment taxes imposed or withheld between February 15, 2020, and June 30, 2020, including the employee’s and employer’s share of FICA (Federal Insurance Contributions Act) and Railroad Retirement Act taxes, and income taxes required to be withheld from employees; and

 - Qualified sick and family leave wages for which a credit is allowed under sections 7001 and 7003 of the Families First Coronavirus Response Act (Pub.
 L. 116–127).

 How to Apply for Loan Forgiveness:

-Click Here to download the new Loan Forgiveness Application.
-To apply for forgiveness of your Paycheck Protection Program (PPP) loan, you (the Borrower) must complete this application as directed in the application instructions, and submit it to your Lending Bank.
+Click Here to download the Loan Forgiveness Application (revised June 17th).
+OR use the EZ Forgiveness Application above, if you qualify.
+To apply for forgiveness of your Paycheck Protection Program (PPP) loan, you (the Borrower) must complete this application as directed in the application instructions Click Here.

-Click Here to review the Loan Forgiveness Interim Final Rule.
+Click Here to review the Loan Forgiveness Interim Final Rules.

 Click Here to review the Lender Responsibilities and SBA Loan Review Procedures.

-At the end of the eight-week (56-day) covered period after you received the loan proceeds, you can apply using the Forgiveness Application directly with the Lending Bank.
+At the end of either the eight-week (56-day) or twenty-four week (168 day) covered period after you received the loan proceeds, you can apply using the Forgiveness Application directly with the Lending Bank.
 You should include: